compwron/rss-feeds/README.md

-stuff that I've found around the internet and like to know about
+Stuff that I've found around the internet and like to know about

+To import: ``open -a /Applications/Leaf.app/ Leaf\ Subscriptions.xml``

 Stuff I will figure out how to rss later